 Along the way, there were good times and bad.
 Babies were born and people died, injuries happened and struggle was a way of life.
 We were considered outcasts by some and Gypsies by others.
 We had to steer clear of the law more often than not.

 My dad, John, was called a “horse dealer”.
 He would trade goods and money for horses.
 Sell them to the army, then head for the local bar to celebrate.
-Dad was known as a hard drinking, hard fighting man of Scotland.
+Dad was known as a hard drinking, hard fighting man of Ireland.
 He wasn’t very tall, but had been known to kick a six foot tall man in the face in a bar fight.
 There is the story of dad driving home drunk, night so foggy he had to follow the rail track down the middle of the street.
 Unfortunately, the road turned, and the tracks did not.
 Dad was found the next morning, sleeping, stuck out on the rail bridge crossing the river.
 Lucky for him the train was not due for another couple of hours.

 Dad bought a string of horses in Colorado and had resold them to an outpost in Texas.
 I was fourteen, and dad felt, old enough to do a mans work.
 The horses were loaded on the train and I was to ride along and collect the money from the buyer.
 I then had to hop a freight and catch up to the travelers.

 It is said that dad won 150 yards of the Santa Cruz Beach and Boardwalk in a poker game and traded it two days later for a string of horses…not much there then but a few food stands and the beach.
 Who knew, huh.